genius92606/genius92606.github.io/_posts/2020-01-24-build-your-own-blog.md

 I fork [this repository](https://github.com/mmistakes/minimal-mistakes) directly.
 Then revised some data and folder to make my customize website.
 It is really easy for beginners to start up.

-Following the steps in [Part 2](https://genius92606.github.io/posts/2020-01-24-build-your-own-blog-2), you can build your own website immediately!
+Following the steps in [Part 2](https://genius92606.github.io/posts/2020-01-24-build-your-own-blog-2), you can build your own website immediately!!

 Reference